dshil/blog/content/blog/gitwin.md

 * No need to clone the repository with the full Git history because it can be very huge, e.g., for LibreOffice project, `git rev-list --count HEAD` equals to 432192 commits.
 Specify the number of commits you are interested in by `--depth` option during the clone.
-But remember that shorter the history then less chance of getting the value from the `git blame` and `git log`.
+From the other side, the shorter the history, the less chance of getting the value from the `git blame` and `git log`.
 * No need to run `git status`, `git diff` for the top level path of your repository.
 You can specify the only changed directory.
-As a result you should think carefully about splitting your changes into several commits that reduces the scope of the changes per commit.
+As a result you should think carefully about splitting your changes into several commits that reduce the scope of the changes per commit.
-* No need to run Git command each time you do some changes (I had this habit, probably you too), just slow down your development workflow and keep changes as small as possible that allows you to remember the recent activity.
+* No need to run Git command each time you do some changes (I had this habit, probably you too), just slow down your development workflow and keep changes as small as possible that allow you to remember the recent activity.